lordofkillz/DarkFusion/README.md

 1. **Clone UltraDarkFusion Repository**:
-   - Navigate to your preferred installation directory (e.g., `C:/`) using the command prompt and run the following commands to clone the UltraDarkFusion repository:
+   - Navigate to your preferred installation directory using the command prompt and run the following commands to clone the UltraDarkFusion repository:
      ```bash
      winget install git.git
      cd C:/